Gray Star Mutual

 "Gray Star Mutual" is the 18th episode of the fifth season of the American television police sitcom series Brooklyn Nine-Nine, and the 108th overall episode of the series.
 The episode was written by Jessica Polonsky and directed by Giovani Lampassi.
 It aired on Fox in the United States on April 22, 2018.
 The episode features a guest appearance from Jason Mantzoukas reprising his role as Adrian Pimento.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
 In the episode, Jake Peralta (Andy Samberg) and Charles Boyle (Joe Lo Truglio) find Adrian Pimento (Jason Mantzoukas) working as an insurance claim investigator when Boyle's truck burns down.
 However, Adrian turns against them when he finds all the events he missed.
 Meanwhile, Amy Santiago (Melissa Fumero) thinks that shopping for her wedding dress would make her look weak to her subordinates, so Rosa Diaz (Stephanie Beatriz) helps her choose the right dress while instilling a sense of confidence within her.
 Terry Jeffords (Terry Crews) and Gina Linetti (Chelsea Peretti) try to have Captain Raymond Holt (Andre Braugher) set up a Twitter account to increase his social media presence.

 According to Nielsen Media Research, the episode was seen by an estimated 1.77 million household viewers and gained a 0.8/3 ratings share among adults aged 18–49.
-The episode received generally positive reviews from critics, who praised Mantzoukas' performance and the Rosa-Amy subplot.
+The episode received generally positive reviews from critics, who praised Mantzoukas's performance and the Rosa–Amy subplot.